-Expectation originalism: the Constitution should be interpreted to have the consequences that its authors expected it to have.
+Expectation originalism: the Constitution should be interpreted so that it has the consequences that its authors expected it to have.

 Semantic originalism plus a dated and concrete original meaning: the Constitution should be interpreted according to what its words originally meant and what those words originally meant should be understood in a dated and concrete way.

-Dworkin argues that both routes are unattractive, thus blocking Scalia’s paths to reaching conservative conclusions about the Constitution.
+Dworkin argues that both routes are unattractive and thereby hopes to block Scalia from reaching conservative conclusions about the Constitution.

 Dworkin begins with a distinction between what he calls expectation originalism and semantic originalism.
 The difference between the two is best illustrated with the example of the boss who instructs his employee to hire “the best person for the job.”
 What does the phrase “the best person for the job” mean?

 The boss’s expectation was that the employee would hire his nephew.
-But that is not what the phrase means.
+But that is not what the phrase “hire the best person for the job” means.
 The phrase means that the employee should hire the person best qualified to do the job.
 That might not be the boss’s nephew.
 It is possible that the employee will do exactly what the boss said to do and that the boss will be surprised by the result.

 We could reach Scalia’s conclusions about the Constitution if we interpreted it in the light of the expectations of its authors.
 But both Dworkin and Scalia agree that so-called “expectation originalism” is a bad way to interpret laws, so we can put this aside.

-Scalia opts for semantic originalism.
-That is, he thinks we should interpret the Constitution according to its original meaning and that the meaning of the Constitution’s words could conflict with what its authors expected.
+Scalia agrees with Dworkin that semantic originalism is preferable to expectation originalism.
+That is, he thinks we should interpret the Constitution according to its original meaning and that people could respect the meaning of the Constitution’s words in ways that could conflict with what its authors expected.
 So far, they agree.